Soroush98/FindConnections/README.md

 7. **IP Lockouts**:
     - If an IP address attempts multiple failed logins within a short timeframe, it will be temporarily banned to prevent brute-force attacks.

+## Development

+If you want to contribute to the project frontend or backend, please contact me at esmailian98@gmail.com.